soniacweb/JavaScript-Core-1-Coursework-Week3/1-exercises/H-array-methods-2/README.md

 ### `.includes()`

-_Returns true if a value is in the array._
+_Returns a boolean: true if a value is in the array._

 ```js
 var mentors = ["Daniel", "Irini", "Ashleigh", "Rob", "Etzali"];